 The harbour is home to a multitude of marsh and shore birds, shellfish and fish species.
 Boating, sightseeing, swimming, water sports, shellfish gathering and fishing are all extremely popular with locals and visitors.

 Balancing development and recreational activities in the harbour and catchment with protection or enhancement of natural and cultural values is the greatest challenge faced by the area.

 In 2002, Bay of Plenty Regional Council launched a consultation process to find out what the local community and organisations valued about the Harbour and how it should be managed.
 The result of this process was the Ohiwa Harbour Strategy (OHS).

 - A more informed community.

-The Strategy is a guiding document, but more importantly, it drives a strong cooperative working partnership between Bay of Plenty Regional Council, Whakatane and Opotiki District Councils, Department of Conservation, Upokorehe, Whakatohea, Waimana Kaaku (Tuhoe) and Ngati Awa.
+The strategy is a guiding document, but more importantly, it drives a strong cooperative working partnership between Bay of Plenty Regional Council, Whakatane and Opotiki District Councils, Department of Conservation, Upokorehe, Whakatohea, Te Kaaku (Tuhoe) and Ngati Awa.
 The partners work collectively and individually to plan and take action for the management, protection and enhancement of the Harbour.
 The community also plays an important role in this work.
-Landowners and managers and Care Groups have made, and continue to make, an enormous difference to the long-term health of the Harbour and its catchment.
+Landowners and managers, and care groups have made, and continue to make, an enormous difference to the long-term health of the Harbour and its catchment.